 So, God is benevolent.

-The analysis of this fallacy is that the general premise could not be known to be true unless the conclusion was known to be true; so, in making the argument the conclusion is assumed true from the beginning, or in an older mode of expression, the arguer has committed the fallacy of begging the question.
+The analysis of this fallacy is that the general premise could not be known to be true unless the conclusion is known to be true; so, in making the argument, the conclusion is assumed true from the beginning, or in an older mode of expression, the arguer has committed the fallacy of begging the question.
 Whately (1875 III §13) gave this example: “to allow everyman an unbounded freedom of speech must always be, on the whole, advantageous to the State; for it is highly conducive to the interest of the Community, that each individual should enjoy a liberty perfectly unlimited, of expressing his sentiments.”
-This argument begs the question because the premise and conclusion are the very same proposition albeit expressed in different words.
+This argument begs the question because the premise and conclusion are the very same proposition, albeit expressed in different words.
 Some versions of begging the question are more involved and are called circular reasoning.
 They include more than one inference.
 Descartes illustrated this kind of fallacy with the example of our belief in the Bible being justified because it is the word of God, and our belief in God’s existence being justified because it is written in the Bible.
 The two propositions lead back and forth to each other, in a circle, each having only the other for support.
 Nowadays many people—even educated people—ignite the ire of philosophers by using ‘begs the question’ to mean ‘raises the question’.

 6. The fallacy known as complex question or many questions is usually explained as a fallacy associated with questioning.
 For example, in a context where a Yes or No answer must be given, the question, “Are you still a member of the Ku Klux Klan?” is a fallacy because either response implies that one has in the past been a member of the Klan, a proposition that may not have been established as true.
 Some say that this kind of mistake is not really a fallacy because to ask a question is not to make an argument.

 7. There are a number of fallacies associated with causation, the most frequently discussed is post hoc ergo propter hoc, (after this, therefore because of this).
-This fallacy ascribes a causal relationship between two states or events on the basis of temporal succession, for example,
+This fallacy ascribes a causal relationship between two states or events on the basis of temporal succession.
+For example,

 Unemployment decreased in the fourth quarter because the government eliminated the gasoline tax in the second quarter.

 8. The fallacy of ignoratio elenchi, or irrelevant conclusion, is indicative of misdirection in argumentation rather than a weak inference.
-The claim that Calgary is the fastest growing city in Canada, for example, is not defeated by a sound argument showing it is not the biggest city in Canada.
+The claim that Calgary is the fastest growing city in Canada, for example, is not defeated by a sound argument showing that it is not the biggest city in Canada.
 A variation of ignoratio elenchi, known under the name of the straw man fallacy, occurs when an opponent’s point of view is distorted in order to make it easier to refute.
-For example, in opposition to a proponent’s view that (a) industrialization is the cause of global warming, an opponent might substitute the proposition that (b) all ills that beset mankind are due to industrialization and then, having easily shown that (b) is false, leave the impression that (a) too is false.
+For example, in opposition to a proponent’s view that (a) industrialization is the cause of global warming, an opponent might substitute the proposition that (b) all ills that beset mankind are due to industrialization and then, having easily shown that (b) is false, leave the impression that (a), too, is false.
 Two things went wrong: the proponent does not hold (b), and even if she did, the falsity of (b) does not imply the falsity of (a).

 There are a number of common fallacies that begin with the Latin prefix ‘ad’ (‘to’ or ‘toward’) and the most common of these will be described next.